top of page

 “This is about closing the wealth gap, creating jobs and opportunities and inspiring ownership to become self-sufficient”.

-The words of the founder of the Black Culture Market, Jen Baptiste, who has a clear vision for growth for Black-owned businesses.
+The words of the founder of the Black Culture Market, Jen, who has a clear vision for growth for Black-owned businesses.

 The Black Culture Market is a celebration of enterprise and African and Caribbean culture.
 Jen planned the first market as a one-off celebration for Black History Month back in October 2018.
 Owing to the positive response from the public and traders, the market has flourished into a firm quarterly event in Brixton, London.
 Thousands from across the country flock in to buy from innovative Black-owned businesses under one roof.